Note: The following document is an English translation of the Japanese-language original.

 The General Affairs Department of the General Affairs Division serves as the secretariat for the Companyʼs Board of Directors.
 The department enacts the points described below in an effort to energize the deliberations of the Board of Directors.

-(1) Directors and Audit & Supervisory Board members are contacted in advance regarding annual schedules and planned agenda items.
+(1) Directors are contacted in advance regarding annual schedules and planned agenda items.

 (2) With the exception of emergencies, notifications of meetings of the Board of Directors are sent one week in advance.

-(3) Materials prepared early are sent to directors and Audit & Supervisory Board members in advance of the meeting.
+(3) Materials prepared early are sent to directors in advance of the meeting.

-(4) Outside of materials for the meeting of the Board of Directors, the department, when required, provides directors and Audit & Supervisory Board members with information and materials pertaining to company operations and other topics in a timely manner.
+(4) Outside of materials for the meeting of the Board of Directors, the department, when required, provides directors with information and materials pertaining to company operations and other topics in a timely manner.

 1. Policy on training

-In parallel with reconfirmation of knowledge and awareness among directors and Audit & Supervisory Board members in areas such as management topics, the business environment, the law and corporate governance and others, the Company holds training seminars, both periodically and as needed, to which external experts are invited in order to understand new trends.
+In parallel with reconfirmation of knowledge and awareness among directors in areas such as management topics, the business environment, the law and corporate governance and others, the Company holds training seminars, both periodically and as needed, to which external experts are invited in order to understand new trends.

 Additionally, along with supporting participation in external seminars and other opportunities, each director is provided, as needed, with information they will find useful as managers.

-For newly appointed full-time directors and standing auditors, the Company provides opportunities to learn from predecessors, and conducts training sessions on fundamental knowledge considered essential as managers.
+For newly appointed standing directors, the Company provides opportunities to learn from predecessors, and conducts training sessions on fundamental knowledge considered essential as managers.

 3. Explanations for newly appointed outside officers

-For newly appointed outside directors and Audit & Supervisory Board members, the Company combines observational visits to program production sites and other locations with explanations of topics such as its corporate history, operations, business policies, business plans and corporate governance.
+For newly appointed outside directors, the Company combines observational visits to program production sites and other locations with explanations of topics such as its corporate history, operations, business policies, business plans and corporate governance.

 4. Reporting to the Board of Directors

-The Company regularly reports to the Board of Directors on the implementation status of training programs for directors and Audit & Supervisory Board members.
+The Company regularly reports to the Board of Directors on the implementation status of training programs for directors.

 Article 27 Support Structure for Directors